 On the spectrum of ecommerce solutions, Volusion lives on the end that is all-inclusive and provides everything you need to start, run & grow your online store while providing your own online “space” that you control and can customize.

-It’s in contrast to solutions where you buy, install, manage but wholly own different pieces of what makes your store your store (think getting a server & installing WooCommerce or Magento or adding ZenCart to an existing site).
-And also contrast to platforms that where you simply have a listing in their space instead of a store of your own (think eBay or Etsy).
+It’s in contrast to solutions where you buy, install, manage but wholly own different pieces of what makes your store your store (think getting a server & installing WooCommerce or Magento).
+And also contrast to platforms that where you simply have a listing in their space instead of a store of your own (think eBay, Amazon or Etsy).

 Using Volusion is sort of like leasing a store with the ability to customize your store to your liking.
 You control everything business-wise like sales, marketing and merchandising but you leave the plumbing, security, construction and maintenance to the landlord.